otoolej/nonstat_directional_coupling/README.md

   path](https://uk.mathworks.com/help/matlab/matlab_env/add-remove-or-reorder-folders-on-the-search-path.html)
   for more details.

-  Next, add to the path for this project (`nonstat_directional_coupling`) and you should be good to go.
+  Next, add to the path for this project and you should be good to go.

 # Main Functions